 After flying high against McKinley on Tuesday, Waterloo came back down to earth.
 The Vikings fell just short of the Southeast Pirates by a score of 3-2 on Thursday.
-The Vikings haven't had much luck with the Pirates recently, as the team has come up short the last seven times they've met.
+The loss continues a trend for the Vikings in their meetings with the Pirates: they've now lost seven in a row.

 Waterloo wouldn't go down easily and took Southeast into a fifth set but they suffered a heartbreaking ten-point loss.
 Once all was said and done, the final score wound up at 15-25, 25-12, 25-20, 14-25, 15-5.